 After collecting your information, Instagram may use it in the following ways:

 - Advertising: Instagram will use the information gathered about you to show you targeted marking communications and promotions.

-- Sharing to third parties: Instagram works with a range of third-parties, which makes it possible that some of your data will be given to them.
-These include companies that Instagram are legally a part of and third-party advertizing partners.
+- Sharing with third parties: Instagram is owned by Facebook and works with a range of third parties, including advertising partners, so some of your data may be shared with them.
 Instagram may also be requested by legal authorities to submit information to aid in an investigation.

 Is Instagram safe to use?

 Step 1: Log in to your Instagram account.
 Make sure you do this from the website because you cannot disable your account from the app.